JohnGorter/TSCRIPTDEV/slides/07-classes/030-recap.md

 ## Recap

-* Syntax and functionality compares to C# and Java
+* Functionality compares to C# and Java
-* Syntax follows ECMAscript specification, although it has some small diferences
+* Syntax follows ECMAscript specification, although it has some small differences
+* A class has a corresponding type which describes its *shape*